icerpc/icerpc-docs/pages/slice/basics/slice-components.md

 your choice (C#, Rust, Python...).
 The Slice language is an [Interface Definition Language][idl] or IDL.

 - the Slice encoding\
-The Slice encoding specifies how Slice language constructs such as `string`, `int32`, `float64`, `struct` are encoded into streams of bytes.
+The Slice encoding specifies how Slice language constructs such as `string`, `int32`, `float64`, `struct`, and operation arguments are encoded into streams of bytes.
 The Slice encoding is a simple, compact, binary serialization format.
 Most Slice users don't need to know the details of this encoding.

 Then, for each programming language that Slice supports (currently C#, and soon Rust, Python and more), Slice provides: